saurabhshri/saurabhshri.github.io/_posts/2017-06-09-google-summer-of-code-week-1-the-beginning.md

 	As mentioned in the last post, I have collected quite a lot of samples, a mojority of which are Ted talks (as they have clear speech as well as good subtitles).
 Previously I worked on [improving CCExtractor Sample-Platform's difference showing library](https://github.com/canihavesomecoffee/sample-platform/commit/4b6cc37ab9bbcce81e5c78f6dbe5dffd297f5ca8).
 I extended this so that I can compare the output of the tool with the actual results, and also to compare results across various techniques.

-    I have also set-up Travis-CI to check builds accross linux and OSX with every commit to the repository.
+    I have also set-up Travis-CI to check builds across linux and OSX with every commit to the repository.
 Soon, I'll add the test scripts to it as well.
 This will be a step towards test driven development.

 5. Start implementation for audio based processing.

 	The very first step in this region was being able to read audio files and extract data.
 For this my code should be able to take wave file as input, check if the file is valid or not, and then decode it to extract information such as SampleRate, BitRate, etc. and the samples (which contain the audio data) itself.
 This was an intresting job.
-While I could find some code online that did the _reading_, but they were not utilising the onject oriented approach and also, did not read the data in the manner desired for my use.
+While I could find some code online that did the _reading_, but they were not utilising the object oriented approach and also, did not read the data in the manner desired for my use.

     So, I searched for the wave file specifications online.
 The official Microsoft's document was not the example of best specification-documentation I have seen, but was OK.
 Fortunately, I found another one which was very well written, and was precise.
 If you are interested, it is located [here](http://soundfile.sapp.org/doc/WaveFormat/ "Wave File Specifications").

     I did encounter few bugs while decoding wave files.
 Though the bugs were pretty small and easily fixable, they took some time to get spotted.

     1.When I read the wave files in buffer, and used it to create a new wave file, for no apparent reason, the output was a very scattered and noisy version.
-Now, it felt pretty ridiculous to me that how can the output be different if all I am doing is readin it as it is and sending it as output.
+Now, it felt pretty ridiculous to me that how can the output be different if all I am doing is reading it as it is and sending it as output.

     ![Difference in input and output wave files.]({{site.baseurl}}/images/posts/reading_wav_file_cpp.jpg) _Difference in input and output wave files._